 Paul joined the board of the LTBC in 2018 and is employed at the Bucks County Planning Commission where for the past 12 years he has been involved in natural resource protection, and more recently, developing a trail network for the county.
 Prior to joining the planning commission, he held a variety of positions in international trade, marketing and market research consulting.
 He received an undergraduate degree in finance, an MBA in marketing, and a MS in Community and Regional Planning.
 His hobbies include his pets, travel and historic preservation.

 Philip has been a Board member of Land Trust of Bucks County since 2013.
 After retiring from a business and teaching career, he began farming on a full time basis on his and other preserved farm land with his son.
 Preservation is the key to keeping agriculture viable in the county and Land Trust of Bucks County will help to ensure future agriculture opportunities.

-Mike is the most recent addition to the LTCB Board of Directors and has been a licensed real estate broker for over 30 years serving all of Bucks County specializing in residential sales.
+Mike joined the LTCB Board of Directors in 2018 and has been a licensed real estate broker for over 30 years serving all of Bucks County specializing in residential sales.
 He has done extensive work in small commercial real estate, appraisal work, and financing.
 Mike previously served on the Bucks County Open Space Board until the program was discontinued at the end of 2017.
 He is a lifelong resident of Bucks County attending Pennsbury High School and Penn State.
 He currently resides with his wife in Newtown.